3 Quick Methods to Retrieve Deleted iMessages from Your iDevice or Mac

 In fact, even if you have removed iMessages from your phone or tablet, chances are the data contained in these messages remain intact in your device for a while unless new data overwrite them.
 That's why you'd better not use the device until you get the messages back.

 1. Check your other devices

 If you deleted iMessages on your iPhone, check the iMessage app on your iPad and Mac that you've enabled the same Apple ID.
 Sometimes, those messages are gone in one device, but they may still exist in your other devices for some time.

 So go ahead and check your other iDevices or Mac and see if you can locate your lost iMessages.

 2. Restore from iCloud or iTunes backup

-3. Use an iMessage data recovery software
+3. Use data recovery software

-- Connect your iPhone or iPad, or iTouch to your computer with which you regularly sync data.
+- Connect your iPhone, or iPad, or iPod Touch to your computer.

 - Download Stellar Data Recovery for iOS and install the app on your computer.